Skip to content

 5. Storage Speed (SSD is better than HDD)

-• Integrated Graphics and CPU Operation: If you don't have a dedicated GPU, you can still use integrated graphics (such as Intel Iris Xe) or rely entirely on the CPU to run the model.
-However, performance will be greatly limited.
-It is recommended to focus on running 7B or even smaller, highly optimized models and use technologies such as quantization to reduce resource requirements.
+• Integrated Graphics and CPU Running: If you don't have a discrete GPU, you can still use integrated graphics (such as Intel Iris Xe) or rely entirely on the CPU to run the model.
+However, the performance will be greatly limited.
+It is recommended to focus on running 7B or even smaller, highly optimized models, and use technologies such as quantization to reduce resource requirements.

 • Cloud Services: If you need to run large models but your local hardware is insufficient, you can consider using cloud GPU services such as Google Colab, AWS SageMaker, RunPod, etc.